 The term “car accident negligence” is a specific legal term used to describe who may be at fault in a car accident or collision.
 It’s a term that is often Googled since there are different forms of negligence and how it may affect your insurance claim.

 The truth is that negligence is a tricky subject, and we will help you to understand how it applies to laws and courts within this article.

 If you have been caught in a car accident that was not your fault, our sympathy is with you.
 The shock and frustration that come with suffering injury or damages from someone else’s carelessness may feel overwhelming.

-A list of subtopics and summary about this article are provided below, however most people will consult an attorney to determine if negligence may be a factor in their case.
+A list of subtopics and summaries about this article are provided below, however, most people will consult an attorney to determine if negligence may be a factor in their case.

 What is Car Accident Negligence?

 We hope you find this article helpful.
 We understand that when you go to great lengths to follow traffic laws and be a responsible driver, you naturally assume that others on the road are doing the same.
 However, it only takes one individual’s irresponsibility to render your caution useless.
 If you would like to learn more about what you can do to protect your claim, call the attorneys at The Flood Law Firm today.